 Helena

 The Telfair Museum of History was established to help celebrate the county's bicentennial in 2007.
 It is housed in the historic frieght depot.
 Also on site are a restored Railway Express truck and a caboose.
-Location: On Forsyth Street, Helena, GA - It is adjacent to the Savannah, Americus and Montgomerry Railroad.
+Location: On Forsyth Street, Helena Georgia - It is adjacent to the Savannah, Americus and Montgomerry Railroad.

 Hinesville